-By now, it seems, the whole world has seen the picture.
+By now, so it seems, the whole world has seen the picture.
 The Swedish Minister of Culture, Lena Adelsohn-Liljeroth, has just cut a piece from the crotch of a cake baked in the image of a distorted African body, complete with golliwog red lips and white eyes.
 Now, laughing heartily, she’s bent forward as if jokingly feeding a piece of the cake to itself.
 The whole room eggs her along, laughing, snapping photographs, caught up in the moment.
 It’s a horrific picture, and it has spread like fire on the web.
-Two days ago it started popping up in the facebook feeds of acquaintances of the artist who made the cake, Makode Linde.
+Two days ago it started popping up in the Facebook feeds of acquaintances of the artist who made the cake, Makode Linde.
 Yesterday it was everywhere in Sweden, in the morning peppering the social media with condemnation and trending on twitter; by noon the National Association of Afro-Swedes had demanded the culture minister’s resignation, and media hell broke loose.
-By evening, it was already spreading past international borders, and overnight it’s gone on to become a huge worldwide talking point, ending up on the BBC, on HuffPo, on Jezebel, Al Jazeera and condemned in no uncertain terms by activists from South Africa to Berlin, outraged at the picture, the artist, the crowd, the minister and their apologists.
+By evening, it was already spreading globally, and overnight it’s gone on to become a huge worldwide talking point, ending up on the BBC, on HuffPo, on Jezebel, Al Jazeera and condemned in no uncertain terms by activists from South Africa to Berlin, outraged at the picture, the artist, the crowd, the minister and their apologists.
 It has become a powerful photograph indeed.
 As such, I think it’s worth talking a little on how it came about.

 A number of artists have been asked to create birthday cakes for the celebration.
 At some point, Lena Adelsohn-Liljeroth gets asked if she would go ahead and cut the first piece of cake, standard politician fare she thinks, and she agrees.
 Then she’s told that the cake will be about the limits of provocative art, which is a subject she now carefully treads around, and about female genital mutilation.